 - Children are able to have pictures of the other parent in their room.

 - Children are not to be used as messengers or ‘spies’ between parents, even adult children with their own children.

 - Parents will allow private phone calls with the other parent and not ask questions about their conversation.

-- Adult business [legal, business or financial dealings] will be private.
+- Adult business legal or financial dealings] will be private.

 - When transferring children, parents will keep it brief and peaceful.